Wasiat/scholar/README.md

 scholar
 =======
-I have changed the contents of this file.
+I have changed.
+Addition of new line